Skip to content

 5 priority social risks for meeting ESG requirements

-The benefits of addressing social risks in your supply chain:
+The benefits of addressing social risks in your supply chain

-• Drive positive impacts for workers and communities
+- Drive positive impacts for workers and communities.

-• Build resilience in your supply chain by supporting a healthy, stable workforce
+- Build resilience by supporting a healthy, stable workforce.

-• Meet legislation on modern slavery, health and safety, and human rights due diligence
+- Meet legislation on modern slavery, health and safety and human rights due diligence.

-Data to inform risk assessments
+Data to inform ESG risk assessments

 Five social risks to focus on